-- (i) The members of the Fellowship and Appointments Committee shall be the Warden, the Sub-Warden, the Senior Tutor and five members of the Governing Body.3 - (ii) The members of the Fellowship and Appointments Committee shall be elected by the Governing Body from among its own members.
-Every candidate for such election shall be nominated by a member of the Governing Body and self-nomination shall be permitted. - (b) The Warden shall chair the Fellowship and Appointments Committee and the Sub-Warden shall be its Convenor. - (c) The Sub-Warden shall convene the Fellowship and Appointments Committee not less often than once in every term. - (d) It shall be the duty of the Fellowship and Appointments Committee: - (i) to recommend to the Governing Body: - (a) persons to be appointed as members of Boards and permanent Panels; - (b) persons to be appointed as College Officers (other than as Tutors or Lecturers or those within the scope of Bylaw IX.1); - (c) members of appointment panels where it is intended to recruit a College Officer (other than those within the scope of Bylaw IX.1) by advertised open competition; - (d) persons to be proposed in accordance with the relevant Bylaws for election as Professorial, Extraordinary, Honorary, Emeritus, Supernumerary Emeritus, Bodley, Julia de Lacy Mann, Sir Henry Savile, and Wyliot Fellows; - (e) persons to be proposed for election to non-renewable Research Fellowships of up to five years under Bylaw III.6(a), for which purpose it shall place advertisements, review the resulting applications, consult external referees, and conduct interviews if it sees fit;
+- (i) The members of the Fellowship and Appointments Committee shall be the Warden, the Sub-Warden, the Senior Tutor and five members of the Governing Body. - (ii) The members of the Fellowship and Appointments Committee shall be elected by the Governing Body from among its own members.
+Every candidate for such election shall be nominated by a member of the Governing Body and self-nomination shall be permitted. - (b) The Warden shall chair the Fellowship and Appointments Committee and the Sub-Warden shall be its Convenor. - (c) The Sub-Warden shall convene the Fellowship and Appointments Committee not less often than once in every term. - (d) It shall be the duty of the Fellowship and Appointments Committee: - (i) to recommend to the Governing Body: - (a) persons to be appointed as members of Boards and permanent Panels; - (b) persons to be appointed as College Officers (other than as Tutors or Lecturers or those within the scope of Bylaw IX.1); - (c) members of appointment panels where it is intended to recruit a College Officer (other than those within the scope of Bylaw IX.1) by advertised open competition; - (d) persons to be proposed in accordance with the relevant Bylaws for election as Official, Professorial, Extraordinary, Honorary, Emeritus, Supernumerary Emeritus, Bodley, Julia de Lacy Mann, Sir Henry Savile, Wyliot and Visiting Research Fellows; - (e) persons to be proposed for election to non-renewable Research Fellowships of up to five years under Bylaw III.6(a), for which purpose it shall place advertisements, review the resulting applications, consult external referees, and conduct interviews if it sees fit;

-3 The Dean and Keeper of the Statutes also attends this Committee ex officio under Bylaw IV.39.
+The Dean and Keeper of the Statutes also attends this Committee ex officio under Bylaw IV.39.

-- (ii) to make recommendations to the Governing Body on: - (a) the re-election of Fellows; - (b) the future composition and size of the Governing Body; - (c) bids for association with University posts; - (iii) to agree a programme for the induction of new Fellows. - (e) In considering whether to recommend to the Governing Body the election of any person to a Professorial Fellowship, a Julia de Lacy Mann Fellowship in Category B or a Sir Henry Savile Fellowship or that the College be associated with any University post, the Fellowship and Appointments Committee shall consult in accordance with a policy approved from time to time by the Governing Body. - (f) In cases where candidates are to be selected for recommendation to the Governing Body for any research fellowship or other research post (except a Fitzjames Early Career Researcher or Early Career Researcher), the Fellowships and Appointments Committee shall either select the candidates itself (using such referees or readers or other assistance as may be necessary to aid that selection) or it shall appoint a selection panel from among the Fellows.
-In appropriate cases the Research Committee may invite a scholar of appropriate standing from outside the College to serve on the panel.
+- (f) persons to be appointed as Visiting Scholars in accordance with Bylaw VI.13. - (ii) to make recommendations to the Governing Body on: - (a) the re-election of Fellows; - (b) the future composition and size of the Governing Body; - (c) bids for association with University posts; - (iii) to agree a programme for the induction of new Fellows; - (iv) to receive annually and consider a report from each Research Fellow, Julia de Lacy Mann Fellow in Category B, Fitzjames Early Career Researcher and Early Career Research; - (v) to receive and consider at the end of the tenure of each Visiting Research Fellow in the Creative Arts a report of the work carried out by them during their Fellowship. - (e) In considering whether to recommend to the Governing Body the election of any person to a Professorial Fellowship, a Julia de Lacy Mann Fellowship in Category B or a Sir Henry Savile Fellowship or that the College be associated with any University post, the Fellowship and Appointments Committee shall consult in accordance with a policy approved from time to time by the Governing Body.